Low-emission vehicle labeling

-The Ordinance on the Issuance and Amendment of Regulations on the Labeling of Low-Emission Motor Vehicles regulates the labeling of motor vehicles according to their pollutant group in a uniform manner throughout Germany.
-Passenger cars, commercial vehicles and buses from Euro 2 to Euro 4 (passenger cars) and Euro II to Euro V (trucks, buses) are marked according to the European limit value levels complied with by the vehicles.
+The Ordinance on the Issuance and Amendment of Regulations on the Labelling of Low-Emission Motor Vehicles regulates the labelling of motor vehicles according to their pollutant group in a uniform manner throughout Germany.
+Passenger cars, commercial vehicles and buses from Euro 2 to Euro 4 (passenger cars) and Euro II to Euro V (trucks, buses) will be labelled according to the European limit value levels complied with by the vehicles.

 If the vehicle is successfully retrofitted, motorists can achieve classification in a better pollutant group.
-When diesel passenger cars are retrofitted with a particulate reduction system, the particulate reduction level (PM level) thus achieved is decisive.
-Diesel vehicles with an emission standard of Euro 1 or worse and vehicles with a gasoline engine without a controlled catalytic converter or a controlled catalytic converter of the first generation do not receive a sticker.
+When retrofitting diesel passenger cars with a particulate reduction system, the particulate reduction level (PM level) achieved is decisive.
+Diesel vehicles with emission standard Euro 1 or worse and vehicles with petrol engines without a regulated catalytic converter or a regulated catalytic converter of the first generation do not receive a sticker.

-The regulations governing the application of traffic restrictions - in particular the spatial and temporal scope of these restrictions, which groups of pollutants are exempted, etc. - are the responsibility of the federal states. - are the responsibility of the federal states and are defined within the framework of clean air plans and action plans for conurbations.
+The regulations on the application of traffic restrictions - in particular the spatial and temporal scope of these restrictions, which pollutant groups are exempted, etc. - are the responsibility of the federal states. - are the responsibility of the federal states and are determined within the framework of clean air plans and action plans for conurbations.
 For a differentiated design of these restrictions, vehicles must be marked with stickers.
-Appropriately marked vehicles can be fully or partially exempted from possible traffic restrictions.
+Vehicles marked accordingly can be completely or partially exempted from possible traffic restrictions.

-Regulations on driving bans also affect foreign vehicles, they therefore also require stickers to mark the pollutant class in order to be exempt from traffic closures.
-For this purpose, appropriate proof of compliance with European emission standards must be submitted from the home country.
+Regulations on driving bans also affect foreign vehicles; they therefore also require stickers to indicate the pollutant class in order to be exempt from traffic bans.
+For this purpose, corresponding proof of compliance with the European exhaust emission standards from the home country must be submitted.
 If this is not possible, the classification is based on the year of first registration.
-For trucks covered by the toll regulation, the evidence of pollutant emissions provided for in the Truck Toll Regulation can be used.
+For HGVs covered by the toll regulation, the evidence of pollutant emissions provided for in the HGV Toll Regulation can be used.

-The stickers are available from the registration authorities and from the bodies authorized to carry out exhaust emission tests, i.e. technical inspection associations and over 30,000 workshops.
-Two- or three-wheeled motor vehicles, mobile machinery and equipment, agricultural and forestry tractors, and work machines are exempt from the traffic bans, even if they have not been marked with a sticker.
-This also applies to vehicles for medical care or the transport of disabled persons (entry "aG", "H" or "Bl" in the severely disabled person's ID card),
+The stickers can be obtained from the registration authorities as well as from the bodies authorised to carry out exhaust emission tests, i.e. technical inspection associations and over 30,000 workshops.
+Two- or three-wheeled motor vehicles, mobile machinery and equipment, agricultural and forestry tractors and work machines are exempt from the traffic bans, even if they are not marked with a sticker.
+This also applies to vehicles for medical care or the transport of disabled persons (entry "aG", "H" or "Bl" in the severely disabled person's card),

-as well as police, fire department and military vehicles.
-The directive stipulates that in "cases that cannot be postponed", vehicles can be exempted from the driving ban by the authorities or the local police if this is in the public interest, in particular to supply the population with essential goods and services, or if "overriding interests of individuals that cannot be postponed so require", in particular to maintain manufacturing and production processes.
+as well as police, fire brigade and military vehicles.
+The directive provides that in "cases that cannot be postponed", vehicles can be exempted from the driving ban by the authorities or the police on site if this is in the public interest, in particular to supply the population with essential goods and services, or if "overriding interests of individuals that cannot be postponed so require", in particular to maintain manufacturing and production processes.

-Where is the emission code number in the vehicle documents?
+Where does the emission code number appear in the vehicle documents?

 (circled number field, under "Key number to 1")